jamwhi/squadtest/README.md

 # Controls

-WASD to move
+WASD to move.

-Click to shoot
+Click to shoot.

-Q to change weapon
+Q to change weapon.